Abandoned & Little-Known Airfields:

 Photo of the airfield while operational has not been located.

-This former private airfield was evidently established at some point after 1962
+This private airfield was evidently established at some point between 1968-71,

 In 1968, after attending several auto races in Mexico,